 From the category archives: Ratings Roundup

-Following the announcement that James Sym, manager of the Schroder European Alpha Income fund, will be leaving the firm, we have decided to remove our rating.
+Following today's announcement that Alan Rowsell, lead manager of the ASI Global Smaller Companies fund, will be leaving the firm, we have decided to suspend our A rating on the fund.

 The fund will now be jointly managed by Kirsty Desson, who is the fund's existing co-manager, and industry veteran Harry Nimmo, who is co-manager of the ASI Global Mid Cap fund and lead manager on the ASI UK Smaller Companies fund.
 Mr Nimmo was also a co-manager (alongside Mr Rowsell) of the Global Smaller Companies fund at its launch.
 Given the level of continuity, our plan is to arrange a meeting with the co-managers in the near future to discuss the changes and long-term plans for the fund and team more generally.
 We will provide an update following this meeting.

 We are pleased to announce an A rating on the Royal London Short Duration Gilts fund.
 The fund is one of only two open ended funds that provides exposure to the 0-5 year portion of the UK government bond (gilt) market.
 We believe this low risk exposure can be particularly beneficial for portfolio builders mandated to hold gilts and who want to avoid the high level of interest rate risk contained in the full gilt market.